 Come and join us this Thursday night at the Saratoga National Historical Park for an exciting presentation sponsored by the Old Saratoga Historical Association.

 The presentation will be at the Visitor Center at Saratoga National Historical Park, beginning at 7:00 p.m.
 The Visitor Center is located at 648 Route 32 in Stillwater, NY.
 For directions, visit the park’s website.

 The presentation is entitled: “The Uttermost Frontier”: The Saratoga-Stillwater Colonial Story and What it Means to You and is co-presented by Integrated Resource Manager, Chris Martin, and Park Curator, Chris Valosin.

-The presenters are welcoming you to come see and hear images and stories that resonate to this day, and learn what next steps might be to bring these stories to life!
+The presenters are welcoming you to come and see and hear images and stories that resonate to this day, and learn what the next steps might be to bring these stories to life!